-The Council's retail consultant considers that the other commitments divert too little comparison goods trade from Macclesfield town centre (if this was proportional to market shares it should be around 32.6% for the two supermarket proposals).
+Martin Tonks considers that the other commitments divert too little comparison goods trade from Macclesfield town centre (if this was proportional to market shares it should be around 32.6% for the two supermarket proposals).
 It is also noted that ANA base the trade draw for the Handforth Dean Next proposals on a number of sources including the 2011 WYG Study and assume 65% of trade is drawn from outside their study area.
 However, in the 2016 WYG Study, it is assumed that c.
 65% of trade will be drawn from their (wider) study area.
-The Councils retail consultant has therefore adjusted the trade diversion from Macclesfield town centre to Handforth Dean to 10% in the council's sensitivity assessment.
+Martin Tonks has therefore adjusted the trade diversion from Macclesfield town centre to Handforth Dean to 10% in the council's sensitivity assessment.
 Whilst there is no Next store in the town centre to divert trade from, the Handforth Dean proposal is a Next Home Store Format with a considerable amount of floorspace given over to soft furnishings and non-bulky household goods (homewares) which will compete directly with nearby shopping centres including Macclesfield.